fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 		Graphs - O(n) to search for an element, O(1) to insert an element, O(1) to delete an element

 9. **Suffix Array** - A suffix array is an array of integers that represent the starting positions of the suffixes of a given string, sorted in lexicographical order.
 It's widely used in string processing algorithms, particularly for problems like pattern matching, searching for substrings, and finding the longest common prefix (LCP) between strings.
-Suffix arrays are space-efficient compared to suffix trees but still allow efficient searching.
+Suffix arrays are space-efficient compared to suffix trees but still allow efficient searching and can be constructed in O(n log n) time.

 10. Bloom Filter -  A Bloom Filter is a probabilistic data structure used to test whether an element is a member of a set.
 It can give false positives (i.e., it might incorrectly indicate that an element is in the set when it isn't) but never gives false negatives.
 A Bloom Filter uses multiple hash functions to set bits in a bit array.
 When checking membership, it verifies whether all the relevant bits are set.
 If they are, the element is probably in the set, and if not, it definitely isn't.